After Readin this article of this lesson, you will be able to:

 - Inform your seniors and other people.

-- Try to wash affected part of the body with tap water for 15-20 minutes.
+- Try to wash the affected part of the body with tap water for 15-20 minutes.

 - Consult material safety data sheet for safety precaution and initial first aid.